ADACS-Australia/swinburne-rc-docs/docs/launching-instance.md

 !!! error
     If there is an error starting your VM, you may have to delete your broken instance and launch a new one.

+!!! note
+    Even when an instance is shutoff, resources are still held for it, and resource time is still counted towards your allocation.